srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     edgeHub          running          Up 6 seconds     mcr.microsoft.com/azureiotedge-hub:1.0
     ```

-You are now ready to connect a device to this IoT Edge Gateway device.
+You are now ready to connect an IoT device (the child/leaf) to this IoT Edge Gateway device.

 ### Exercise 7: Connect Child IoT Device to IoT Edge Gateway

 The process to authenticate regular IoT devices to IoT Hub with symmetric keys also applies to downstream (or child / leaf) devices.
 The only difference is that you need to add a pointer to the Gateway Device to route the connection or, in offline scenarios, to handle the authentication on behalf of IoT Hub.

-> **Note**: In this Exercise, you will be using the connection string value for **sensor-th-0084** that you saved earlier in the lab.
+> **Note**: You will be using the connection string value for **sensor-th-0084** that you saved earlier in the lab.
 If you need a new copy of the connection string, it can be accessed from your Azure IoT Hub in the Azure portal.
 Open the **IoT devices** pane of your IoT Hub, click **sensor-th-0084**, copy the **Primary Connection String**, and then save it to a text file.

-In this exercise, you will configure the downstream IoT Devices (child or leaf devices) to connect to IoT Hub using their configured Symmetric Keys.
+In this exercise, you will configure the downstream IoT device (child or leaf device) to connect to IoT Hub using Symmetric Keys.
 The devices will be configured to connect to IoT Hub and the parent IoT Edge Device using a Connection String that contains the Symmetric Key (in addition to the Gateway Hostname for the Parent IoT Edge Device).

 1. Open the Windows **File Explorer** app, and then navigate to your **Downloads** folder.

-    Your Downloads folder should contain the x.509 certificate file that was downloaded when you configured the IoT Edge Gateway.
-You need to copy this certificate file to the directory where the source code for the Child IoT Device is located.
-The Starter folder for lab 14 contains a folder named ChildIoTDevice.
-You will find the source code that you need in that ChildIoTDevice folder.
+    Your Downloads folder should contain the X.509 certificate file that was downloaded when you configured the IoT Edge Gateway.
+You need to copy this certificate file to the root directory of your IoT device app.

 1. In the **Downloads** folder, right-click **azure-iot-test-only.root.ca.cert.pem**, and then click **Copy**.

+    > **Note**: If you already had an azure-iot-test-only.root.ca.cert.pem file in your Downloads folder, the file that you need may be named azure-iot-test-only.root.ca.cert (1).pem.
+You will need to rename it to azure-iot-test-only.root.ca.cert.pem once you've added it to the destination folder.

-    This file is the x.509 certificate file that you downloaded and will be adding to the `/Starter/ChildIoTDevice` directory (where the source code for the Child IoT Device is located).
+    This file is the X.509 certificate file that you downloaded and will be adding to the lab 14 /Starter/ChildIoTDevice directory (where the source code for the Child IoT Device is located).

+1. Navigate to the lab 14 Starter folder, and then paste the copied file into the **ChildIoTDevice** folder.

+1. Ensure that the copied certificate file is named **azure-iot-test-only.root.ca.cert.pem**

+    If you already had an azure-iot-test-only.root.ca.cert.pem file in your Downloads folder, the file may have been named azure-iot-test-only.root.ca.cert (1).pem.

 1. Open a new instance of Visual Studio Code.